wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-security/includes/6-summary.md

 In your software development company, you were planning to deploy Microsoft Teams and your board of directors was emphasizing the importance of security and compliance.
 Because you have been made responsible for these critical issues, you wanted to ensure that you could control information exchange carefully after your Teams roll out.

-Teams is built on a strong security model and implements Advanced Threat Protection (ATP), so you are confident that the new Teams functionality will increase productivity without reducing resilience.
+Teams is built on a strong security model and implements Microsoft Defender for Endpoint, so you are confident that the new Teams functionality will increase productivity without reducing resilience.

 Now you've completed this module, you should be able to: